William T. Fujioka: Education and career

 Fujioka attended the University of California, Santa Cruz from 1970 to 1974, earning a Bachelor of Arts degree in sociology.
 Before his appointment as the County's CEO, Fujioka was the City of Los Angeles' City Administrative Officer from August 1999 to February 2007.
 Fujioka has been a civil servant since 1975, in positions with the City of Los Angeles and Los Angeles County.

 On June 28, 1999, Richard Riordan, then the mayor of Los Angeles, appointed Fujioka as the City's Administrative Officer.
 Less than a year later, on January 21, 2000, Fujioka was fired by Riordan for his perceived ties with the Los Angeles City Council and conflicts with the mayor.
 He successfully fought his dismissal and retired after 7 years at his post, in December 2006.

 Less than six months later, the Los Angeles County Board of Supervisors voted to appoint Fujioka as the County's new chief executive officer.
 In 2008, Fujioka ended the 15-year-old practice of weekly press briefings, which had been standard practice since 1993.
 He retired as CEO of Los Angeles County at the end of November 2014.

 Since 2022, Fujioka has served as the chair of the board of trustees for the Japanese American National Museum.

 Personal life

-Fujioka, a third-generation (sansei) Japanese American, was born to parents William and Linda Fujioka and raised in Boyle Heights and Montebello, California.
+Fujioka, a third-generation (sansei) Japanese American, was born to parents William Sr. and Linda Fujioka and raised in Boyle Heights and Montebello, California.
 He is married to Darlene Kuba.
 Throughout his career, Fujioka did not publicize his marriage to Kuba, who is a longtime Los Angeles City Hall lobbyist.
 Fujioka resides in Bradbury, California.